andrasq/node-qnit/Readme.md

 State is shared between the tests and the setup/teardown methods via closures.
 The enclosing `describe` must declare the shared variables for them to be properly scoped.

+A converted Mocha structure would look something like:

         {
             setUp: before